CoderLotl/Map_Project/README.md

 </div><br>

 A very simple system that aims to emulate sailing or, in general terms, *navigating*, in a 2D plane with some solid or otherwise unpassable abritrary polygonal shaped areas.
-The core principes of this system and why not the code itself can be used on any web game where such a system or tool would be needed.
+The core principles of this system and why not the code itself can be used on any web game where such a system or tool would be needed.

 ---